hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 @dsunanda I agree

 [13:24:01](#2v2lI1_cE2mpv48A6MaO-QvbEwf0E3kqVtqX7m5I19U) <pekr (Petr Krenzelok) (@pekr-556ae86715522ed4b3e131b2:gitter.im)>:
 @hiiamboris sorry, did not want to eventually upset you.
 I don't know answers to your questions.
-My understanding is, that ... is something like any, repeat, goto 10 Ì†ΩÌπÇ
+My understanding is, that ... is something like any, repeat, goto 10 üôÇ

 [13:26:36](#boEOyIXLq__4RiT3YosU89FDee0PzBMwoGFSKDeyk7k) <pekr (Petr Krenzelok) (@pekr-556ae86715522ed4b3e131b2:gitter.im)>:
 I don't know, if Delect allowed to write some simple parsers, nor how effective Morph would be for codec imolementations.
 I also know, that for a long time, there was a plan to write some higher level parse builder.
 Not sure, maybe Gabriele did it eith his Topaz.
 An example will follow.